danielsteman/web-rs/articles/blog20.md

 ### 10. Hijacking Aqua Security's repos and Docker images

 Next to stealing secrets of Trivy users, TeamPCP also stole secrets from Aqua Security itself.
 Days after the attack, [Aqua Security internal repositories were hijacked](https://opensourcemalware.com/blog/teampcp-aquasec-com-github-org-compromise) and showed "TeamPCP Owns Aqua Security" for a brief moment.
-On the same day, stolen Docker Hub credentials were sued to force-push malisicous Docker images.
+On the same day, stolen Docker Hub credentials were sued to force-push malicious Docker images.

 ### Overview